aiegoo/documentation/pages/product2/p2_sample5.md

 ### Installation

 {{site.data.alerts.callout_warning}}
 WARNING!
 1. Do not power on the board without GPS and wireless telemetry module antennas connected!
 2. Do not disconnect antennas when the board is powered on!
-Both of the above can void warranty on the device,
+Both of the above can void warranty on the device.
 {{site.data.alerts.end}}

 ### Mounting the board